STOLYPIN: The challenges of targeting Minsk and doing more harm than good

 Of course, this is wildly inaccurate, mischaracterising the relationship between two men who – for all the awkward congeniality on display at their recent meeting in Sochi – dislike and mistrust each other, but find themselves in a mutually inconvenient co-dependency.

-As Franak Viacorka, one of opposition leader Svetlana Tikhanovskaya’s advisers more accurately put it, “Lukashenko doesn’t listen to anyone… He’s an absolutely unpredictable, rather impulsive person.”
+As Franak Viacorka, one of opposition leader Svetlana Tikhanovskaya’s advisers, more accurately put it: “Lukashenko doesn’t listen to anyone… He’s an absolutely unpredictable, rather impulsive person.”
 He is also jealous of his autonomy.
 Until recently he had ensured that by playing Putin off against the West, but he now finds himself with no ally but Russia in light of his virtual declaration of war against his own people.
 Putin, unwilling to go down in history as the tsar responsible for the ‘Ungathering of the Russian Lands,’ cannot afford to see Belarus follow Ukraine as a popular rising replaces a Moscow-leaning regime and instead moves their country towards Europe.

 Putinfuriated

 Of course, so long as Moscow supports the Lukashenko regime, it shares some of the moral culpability for Lukashenko’s erratic and brutal measures.
-(Though at the risk of “whataboutism,” we have to remember the degree to which the West often supports unpleasant authoritarianisms, believing them to be the least-worst or geopolitically necessary option.)
+(Though at the risk of “whataboutism,” we have to remember the degree to which the West often supports unpleasant authoritarians, believing them to be the least-worst or geopolitically necessary option.)
 However, contrary to the notion that Russia is backing Lukashenko to the hilt, it has actually done the least it can.

-Blocking a few flights to Moscow which had planned to avoid Belarusian airspace “for technical reasons” – while letting other in – is at best a cosmetic and likely temporary gesture of solidarity for Europe’s blanket ban.
+Blocking a few flights to Moscow which had planned to avoid Belarusian airspace “for technical reasons” – while letting others in – is at best a cosmetic and likely temporary gesture of solidarity in response to Europe’s blanket ban.
 Likewise, the $500mn loan announced at the Sochi summit is simply the next tranche of a $1.5bn agreed last year rather than any new money.

 More broadly, Lukashenko is trying to spin his brutal thuggery at home as a first line of defence for Moscow, claiming that the West is developing its techniques for “hybrid war” in Belarus before unleashing them on Russia.
 Although this undoubtedly fits the paranoid current mood in the Kremlin, it seems to have done little to endear him to Putin, who pointedly refrained from joining in with Lukashenko’s histrionics.